Which Korean Job Platforms Actually Work for Foreigners: An Honest Comparison

 Best for: E-7-eligible professionals in tech, design, marketing, and product management.
 D-10 job seekers targeting startup and MNC environments.
 Anyone with Korean colleagues or contacts at target companies who can provide a referral.

-Honest verdict: Wanted's referral mechanic is genuine leverage for someone who has Korean professional contacts.
+Honest verdict: Wanted's referral mechanic is real value for someone who has Korean professional contacts.
 For a foreign job seeker without that network, Wanted is a standard job board where the Korean-language barrier limits utility.
 LinkedIn is generally a better first stop if you are starting without a Korean professional network.
 If you do have contacts inside target companies, get a Wanted referral before applying anywhere else.

 Language: English-first globally.
 Both English and Korean job postings exist for Korean employers.